-- On a daily basis, write out a to-do list in your paper planner.
+- On a daily basis, write out a to-do list in your paper planner or organizer.
 The act of writing your tasks reinforces your commitment by creating a higher level of personal investment into completing the task.

 - Digitize all appointments.
 Transfer from your daily notes and conversations into your digital planning calendar, such as Microsoft Outlook, or a smartphone app.
 This now serves as a master schedule that can be synced with and accessed by web calendars and mobile devices.

 - On a daily basis, write out your schedule into your day planner.
 Or, print it out if you prefer.
 While keeping a second calendar is slightly redundant, creating a daily schedule in your day planner is a helpful way of reviewing your day.
 It also affords you the flexibility to write-in task times and last minute appointment changes.

 - Use digital reminders.
 Having a bell chime 15 minutes before a meeting is a powerful notification tool.
 Set them on appointments in the master schedule of your iPhone app or Outlook program as a back up alarm to your paper planner.

 - Balance work and home.
 Maintain your business schedule digitally and your home/ personal calendar on paper.
 That way, on weekends and vacation you can rely on your day planner schedule.

 - Maintain a key contact list on paper.
 Store your important phone numbers on paper in case your digital system fails, or is lost, stolen or damaged.
 You can print them out and stick them in your planner, or simply write them in directory pages by hand.